 What topics are covered in CAIIB Risk Management Module E of the elective paper?

-CAIIB Risk Management Module E focuses on the regulatory framework of banks, Basel norms, and risk supervision systems.
-It explains how RBI and global regulators ensure that banks remain financially strong through capital rules, stress testing, and internal risk assessment systems.
-This module is important because it connects theory with real-world banking regulation practices.
+CAIIB Risk Management Module E mainly covers banking regulations, Basel norms, and risk supervision systems.
+It explains how the RBI ensures banks stay financially strong through capital adequacy rules, stress testing, and internal risk controls.
+This module helps connect theoretical concepts with real banking regulatory practices.

 | Topic | Details |